CESNET/metacentrum-user-docs/docs/basics/index.md

 When the job is submitted, it is added to one of the **queues** managed by the scheduler.
 Queues can be defined arbitrarily by the admins based on various criteria - usually on walltime, but also on number of GPU cards, size of memory etc. Some queues are reserved for defined groups of users ("private" queues).

-Unless you [have a reason to send job to a specific queue](/advanced/queues-in-meta/), the job goes into a default queue.
+Unless you [have a reason to send job to a specific queue](/advanced/queues-in-meta/), do not specify any.
+The job will be submitted into a default queue and from there routed to one of execution queues.

 The default queue is only **routing** one: it serves to sort jobs into another queues according to the job's walltime - e.g. `q_1h` (1-hour jobs), `q_1d` (1-day jobs), etc.